 - If a confirmed infection is registered among employees, the following must be done:

 - Contact the General Directorate of Health Affairs in the same region, or call 937.

 - Ensure that there is no source of infection by examining and isolating other employees.

 - Disinfect the places where the case was.

-- Cooperate with the Ministry of Health in the process of monitoring cases in contact with the confirmed case, so that epidemiological investigation and quarantine procedures are applied on them in accordance with the procedures followed by the public health team.
+- Cooperate with the Ministry of Health in the process of monitoring cases in contact with the confirmed case, so that epidemiological investigation and quarantine procedures are applied to them in accordance with the procedures followed by the public health team.

 - Place panels at the barbershop’s entrance asking clients not to enter the place if they have respiratory symptoms similar to those of COVID-19.

-- Employees must be educated about the symptoms of the disease, the means of its transmission, and its severity.
+- Employees must be educated about the symptoms of the disease, means of its transmission, and its severity.
 Educate them to avoid going to work in case they experience high temperature or any respiratory symptoms (coughing or shortness of breath).

 - Educate employees about the need to disclose any respiratory symptoms (coughing or shortness of breath) or high temperature by calling 937 and following home isolation guidelines.

 - Distribute awareness brochures at visible places, including the following:

 - Methods of disease transmission and prevention.